Soham2028/airline_survey/README.md

 The survey data was initially analyzed as a whole data set.
 This generated a good understanding of the baseline for all the airlines.
 After a baseline was understood, the team focused on one Airline to perform the analysis over again.
 This was decided upon as it is easier to help one airline than the conglomerate.
 After the decision was agreed upon, the survey data was cleaned and a subset of data was created just for Cheapseat Airlines.
 The following report covers the steps team Red Panda followed from understanding the data to providing valid and usable recommendations for Cheapseat Airlines.

-3. Scope & Business Questions
+# 3.Scope & Business Questions

 Scope: